AssistAI-Labs/.github/README.md

-## This repository contains the porfile readme section.
+## This repository contains the profile readme section.